 In 2000, Summit County underwent a special audit by the State Auditor's office based on allegations of fraud by employees of the County.
-The newly elected Executive, James B. McCarthy, sponsored legislation to create an Audit Committee and Internal Audit Department to oversee the operations and performance of the County.
+The newly elected Executive, James B. McCarthy, sponsored legislation to create an

+Audit Committee and Internal Audit Department to oversee the operations and performance of the County.
 The voters, by a resounding majority, approved it.
-Article X of the Summit County Charter creates the Summit County Audit Committee and Summit County Internal Audit Department (http://www.co.summit.oh.us/InternalAudit/PDFs/IAD%20Charter%20Article%20X.pdf).
+Article X of the Summit County Charter creates the Summit County Audit Committee and Summit County Internal Audit Department (https://internalaudit.summitoh.net/index.php/charter-article-x)

-The Summit County Charter mandates that all entities receiving county funding are subject to audit by the IAD, providing the taxpayers of Summit County with efficient, effective, and accountable operations and services.
+The Summit County Charter mandates that all entities receiving County funding are subject to audit by the IAD, providing the taxpayers of Summit County with efficient, effective, and accountable operations and services.